How to invest in solar energy stocks

 How to take a position on solar stocks

 There are two ways to take a position on solar stocks depending on your overall strategy and personal preferences.
-You can:
+You can speculate on the prices of solar company shares by opening a trading account.

 If you don’t feel ready to trade on live markets, you can build your solar trading strategy in a risk-free environment first by creating an IG demo account.
 Alternatively, you can learn more about financial markets by exploring IG Academy’s range of online courses.